the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 We're going to download some template YAML files and a shell script that will automatically populate them with information using [`sed`](http://www.grymoire.com/Unix/Sed.html).
 This will make the BinderHub setup less intensive.

-Make a folder to store this files and change into it.
+Make a folder to store these files and change into it.

 ```bash
 mkdir testhub